NervanaSystems/ngraph/doc/sphinx/source/project/introduction.rst

 be further simplified to the one on the right because the constant has value of zero.
-Without such graph-level optimizations, a deep learning framework with a kernel library will compute all operations, and the resulting execution will be sub-optimal.
+Without such graph-level optimizations, a deep learning framework with a kernel library will compute all operations, and the resulting execution will be suboptimal.

 Problem: Reduced scalability
 ----------------------------

-Integrating kernel libraries with frameworks is increasingly becoming non-trivial due to the growing number of new deep learning accelerators.
+Integrating kernel libraries with frameworks is increasingly becoming nontrivial due to the growing number of new deep learning accelerators.
 For each new deep learning accelerator, a custom kernel library integration must be implemented by a team of experts.
 This labor-intensive work is further amplified if you want your DL accelerator to support a number of